-The Towin of Mairena del Alcor is a small city located in the province of Seville, Spain.
-According to the 2007 census, the city has a population of 18.710 inhabitants.
+The Town of Mairena del Alcor is a small city located in the province of Seville, Spain.
+According to the 2019 census, the city has a population of 23.500 inhabitants.

-Its name may have come form the Arab Maharama, meaning a group of farms.
+Its name may have come form the Arab ‘Maharana’, meaning a places with lots of water.
 The numerous remains discovered seem to indicate that the first settlements date back to the Chalcolithic.
 During the period of Al-Andalus the castle, which still exists, was built.

 The Christian conquest was undertaken by Ferdinand III in 1247.
 Alphonso XI ceded Mairena del Alcor to the Duke of Osuna in 1342.
 The latter built his palace in the town.
 Later it passed to the marqués de Cádiz, Rodrigo Ponce de León, who rebuilt the castle.